 In its working group “Man and Machine” , the German Ethics Council is currently dealing with the societal effects of digitalisation and associated ethical questions regarding the relationship between humans and machines.
 The focus is on developments in the field of artificial intelligence and the ever-increasing pervasion of digital technologies in all areas of life.

-At the Public Hearing, the German Ethics Council spoke with four researchers about current and foreseeable future trends in the development of algorithmic systems and machine learning, and possible interfaces and interactions between humans and complex machines.
-Among other things, the following issues were addressed:
+At the Public Hearing, the German Ethics Council questions four researchers about current and foreseeable future trends in the development of algorithmic systems and machine learning, and possible interfaces and interactions between humans and complex machines.
+Among other things, the following issues are addressed:

 - What are important differences between humans and machines with their respective material and functional characteristics?